 Louise and Henry Leander Chair

-John Evans, principal timpanist, received a B.M.E. degree from Ohio State University and a M.M. degree from Temple University, where he was a student of Alan Abel, former associate principal percussionist of the Philadelphia Orchestra.
-Evans has performed with the Philadelphia Orchestra, the Pittsburgh Symphony, the Columbus Symphony and has served as timpanist/principal percussionist with the Pro Musica Chamber Orchestra of Columbus.
-He has appeared as soloist with the Naples Philharmonic, the Naples Philharmonic Baroque Ensemble, the Pasadena Symphony, the Knightwind Ensemble of Milwaukee and the Ohio State University Symphony.
-In 1986 he won the Drum Corps International individual mallet competition.
+John Evans received a Bachelor of Music Education degree from The Ohio State University and a Master of Music degree from Temple University, where he was a student of Alan Abel, former associate principal percussionist of The Philadelphia Orchestra.
+John has performed with The Philadelphia Orchestra, the Pittsburgh Symphony Orchestra, the Columbus Symphony and has served as timpanist/principal percussionist with the ProMusica Chamber Orchestra of Columbus.
+He has appeared as soloist with the Naples Philharmonic, Pasadena Symphony, Tallahassee Symphony, Knightwind Ensemble of Milwaukee and The Ohio State University Symphony.
+As a student, he won the Drum Corps International individual mallet competition.